Becse508/pyGameAssets/README.md

-This is only a superficial documentation of the library, I will improve it later.
+This is only a superficial presentation of the library, I will improve it later.